 – Valuation of the property, with a detailed description of the evidence and assumptions used

 In accordance with Target requirements, Help to Buy valuations are valid for 3 months.
-If it is less than 2 weeks since the expiration date, we can carry out desktop research to extend the valuation for a further 3 months.

 The first page of the report provides an overview of the property, with information on its location, size and tenure.
 This is where you can find out when the property was built and whether or not it is standard-construction.
 Available data on the sales history will also be included here.